|Born||January 12, 1957|

-Tafataona P. Mahoso the chairman of the Media and Information Commission (MIC), a columnist in the Sunday Mail and host of the ZBC show Zvavanhu.
+Tafataona P. Mahoso is a Zimbabwean academic and poet.
+He was the chairman of the Media and Information Commission (MIC), a columnist in the Sunday Mail and co-host of the ZBC show Zvavanhu.
 He also lectured at Harare Polytechnic College.

 Mahoso's personal life is not widely known although it is alleged that during his stay in the United States of America he cohabited with a woman known as Ruth Laughlin.

 Mahoso said his first grandson was born in 2016 the year that his friend Vimbai Chivaura passed away.

 Mahoso said he was in the same at St Augustine's with Dambudzo Marechera.
 Tafataona Mahoso said he crossed paths again with Marechera at Oxford in the 1970s but they never met again.

 He holds a Bachelor of Arts (BA) degree in Literature and History from Roberts Wesleyan College, Chili, New York.
 He was award a Masters of Arts (MA) degree in Literature from Ohio University.
 In 1971, he got a PhD in African Studies and History from Temple University.